-Some of the stress are the things that we see every day.
-Some of the wounds we see from an accident are so horrific it is beyond comprehension.
+Some of the stresses are the things that we see every day.
+Some of the wounds we see from an accident are so horrific that it is beyond comprehension.
 Most people never see in a life time what we have seen by the time we are 21.
 Nurses have to tell family members that their loved one died and if it is a child, that stress is multipled by a lot.
 We have to sit with a dying person which sometimes is a horrible death.
 All of this takes it’s toll.

 One thing that the nurse must regularly do is take care of herself.
 She needs to do positive things for herself.
-It is important to have things or hobbies that she enjoys and do this to relax.
+It is important to have things or hobbies that she enjoys and does to relax.
 It is also important to seek support from friends and family.
 She sometimes just needs someone to listen when she gets off duty.
 She just needs to talk about what happened at work.
 Sometimes this is not possible so she needs to find other outlets.
 Time off and/or vacations are important.
 Going to the spa is relaxing to some.
 Find a way to get away from the stresses of work.
 Try not to take it home with you.

 Hopefully the nurse recognizes how bad it is for her and can begin to do something to make it tolerable before she just decides to quit.
 This, truely, does make a huge difference in what she does.
 If she is lucky, she may be able to cut back on her hours or change positions within the hospital where it becomes more bearable.
 If not, there still may be ways to survive there.

 It does not need to be related to health care at all.
 It can be anything that you enjoy.
 The more passionate you are about it, the easier it is to do so.
-It can be done from you and you are your own boss.
+It can be done from home and you are your own boss.
 It is yours.
 Yes, it is a lot of work, but if you really want to do it, you can.
 Wealthy Affiliates is a wonderful place to learn how to do this, from beginning to end.

 If you are burnt out and ready to start your own on-line business, click here